Side-wall wetting and linear stability of falling films: Theoretical formulation

 \subsection{Linear stability analysis}

-We preform a modal linear stability analysis based on the biglobal approach, following the framework established in our previous work \citep{mohamed2023effect}.
-This method accounts for the variations in both the wall-normal and spanwise directions, enabling the examination of the stability modes affected by spanwise confinement, and more importantly, wetting effects.
+We perform a modal linear stability analysis based on the biglobal approach, which accounts for the variations in both the wall-normal ($y$) and spanwise directions ($z$), enabling the examination of the stability modes affected by spanwise confinement, and more importantly, wetting effects.
 The flow field is decomposed into a combination of the steady state and infinitesimal perturbations as follows: